jamesandpanda/tutorials/COMP2511/24T3/tute08/README.md

 ## C. Decorator Pattern

-Imagine you are running a milk tea store, where customers can order a regular milk tea ($6.00) with as many of the following toppings as they would like added on top:
+Imagine you are running a milk tea store, where customers can order a regular milk tea ($6.00) and optionally add the following toppings on top:
 - Pearls, costing $0.80
 - Lychee Jelly, costing $0.90
 - Milk Foam, costing $1.00

+Creating concrete classes for each different type of combination like `MilkTeaWithPearls`, `MilkTeaWithPearlsAndLycheeJelly`, `MilkTeaWithLycheeJellyAndMilkFoam` would certainly get out of hand very quickly!
+Not to mention, customers should be able to order as many toppings as they would like, so there are actually infinite possibilities for the toppings a customer could want (ignoring how many would actually fit inside the cup!).
 Design a system in `src/milktea` that uses the Decorator Pattern to fulfill these requirements.